Understanding SIPC and FDIC coverage

 SIPC coverage is extended to each 'legal customer.'
 For instance, if you have three accounts at a firm—an individual account in your name only, a joint account with your spouse, and an IRA in your name—each account is considered a separate 'legal customer,' and each account will be eligible for $500,000 in SIPC coverage.

-American Enterprise Investment Services, Inc. (AEIS), an affiliated broker-dealer of Ameriprise Financial that holds customer funds and securities, has obtained supplemental SIPC insurance to cover claims in excess of the base SIPC coverage.
-The supplemental insurance provides additional $24.5 million in securities coverage per client, with a policy maximum of $100 million for the firm.
+American Enterprise Investment Services, Inc. (AEIS), an affiliated broker-dealer of Ameriprise Financial Services, Inc. that holds customer funds and securities, has obtained supplemental "excess SIPC" insurance to cover claims in excess of the base SIPC coverage detailed above.
+The supplemental insurance provides further protection to clients (including up to $1.9 million for cash in customer accounts) subject to an aggregate policy limit of $750 million for all client claims.

 Neither FDIC nor SIPC coverage is provided for customers who have: